Sunday, December 24, 2023

 It is a Britain in which people of good will increasingly bear the brunt of the selfishness of those of ill-will; in which those in positions of responsibility are often unable to exercise their offices with principle and clarity; in which those who shout loudest tend to get their way.
 Only amongst a few is there even a sense of embarrassment at our irreverence, our arrogance, our squandering of our inheritance.
 It is a Britain which, I now see, is indeed mortal.

 It is an old and noble nation forgetting her honour, and learning anew the barbarism that the old faith once kept at bay.
-There are grave misdeeds and calculatedly barbaric violence at home and abroad, an ebbing away of civility and common decency, and the unabated undermining of marriage and the family and of the Christian vision of the dignity of the human person.
+There are grave misdeeds and acts of calculatedly barbaric violence at home and abroad, an ebbing away of civility and common decency, and the unabated undermining of marriage and the family and of the Christian vision of the dignity of the human person.

 But amidst all this, even as the darkness presses in, another voice, another kind of language.
 And there were in the same country shepherds abiding in the fields… Words which, strange as they are to the ear, are not evasive, do not deceive; which have that unmistakable ring of truth: